 Support for Adults in College

-The University of Maine System Office of Student Success and Credential Attainment has compiled a list of community support for students and staff.
+The University of Maine System Office of Student Success and Credential Attainment has compiled a list of community support for students and staff, which you can find on this page.
 If you have other resources to recommend for the list, please email us at: UMSCSAO@maine.edu.

 Find resources, assistance and support.